The abuser’s deceptive way of asking questions; and Jesus’ shrewd use of questions to stymie the wicked

 Telling the truth is central to Christianity.
 In the lead-up to my conversion, God pricked me multiple times about how I was a liar and I had to stop doing it.

-Buckling on the belt of truth is the first step in donning the armor of God.
-If we don’t put on truth, the rest of the armor will be of little use.
+Buckling on the belt of truth is the first step in donning the armour of God.
+If we don’t put on truth, the rest of the armour will be of little use.

-… take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
-Stand therefore, having fastened on the belt of truth … (Eph.
-6:13-14)
+….take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
+Stand therefore, having fastened on the belt of truth.… (Ephesians 6:13-14 ESV) [Emphasis added.]

 For the domestic abuser, lies and deception are core conduct.
 Many of the lies they tell are designed to make them appear virtuous, honourable and beyond suspicion so they can more easily carry out their villainous deeds.

 For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whosoever loveth and maketh a lie.
-(Rev. 22:15 KJV)
+(Revelation 22:15 KJV) [Emphasis added.]